 In reality, problems typically tend to be revealed only when someone actually starts putting the data to the test of generating data-driven decisions.
-If decisions come out wrong while the logic is considered to be sane, then there is probably a problem with the data.
-Data-driven decisions tend to be rather sensitive to data issues, and therefore actually represent an excellent way of challenging how much control the company has over its own data.
+If decisions come out wrong while the logic is considered to be sound, then there is probably a problem with the data.
+Data-driven decisions tend to be somewhat sensitive to data issues, and therefore actually represent an excellent way of challenging how much control the company has over its own data.
 Moreover, this process challenges the data in ways that are meaningful for the company.
-Indeed, data quality and understanding of data are merely means to an end: delivering something of value for the company.
+Data quality and an understanding of data are merely means to an end: delivering something of value for the company.
 It is very reasonable to concentrate the efforts on data issues that have a significant impact on data-driven decisions.

-Then, the Supply Chain Scientist and the technology are also both put to the test given that the a logic has to be implemented in order to generate the decisions in a relatively short time frame.
-The initial goal is to merely generate what is perceived by practitioners as reasonable decisions, decisions that do not absolutely require manual correction.
-We suggest not to underestimate how big of a challenge it is to generate “sane” automated decisions.
-Traditional supply chain systems require a lot of manual corrections to even operate: new products, promotions, stock-outs...
-Quantitative supply chain establishes a new rule: no more manual entries are allowed for mundane operations, all factors should be built into the logic.
+Then, the Supply Chain Scientist and the technology are both put to the test also, given that the logic has to be implemented in order to generate the decisions in a relatively short timeframe.
+The initial goal is to merely generate what is perceived by practitioners as reasonable decisions, decisions that do not necessarily require manual correction.
+We suggest not to underestimate how big of a challenge it is to generate “sound” automated decisions.
+Traditional supply chain systems require a lot of manual corrections to even operate: new products, promotions, stock-outs… Quantitative Supply Chain establishes a new rule: no more manual entries are allowed for mundane operations, all factors should be built into the logic.

 The Supply Chain Coordinator is there to gather all factors, workflows and specificities that should be integrated into the decision-making logic.
 Following this, the Supply Chain Scientist implements the first batch of KPIs associated with the decisions.
 Those KPIs are introduced in order to avoid black-box effects that tend to arise when advanced numerical methods are being used.
 It is important to note that the KPIs are devised together with the Supply Chain Leader who ensures that the measurements are aligned with the company’s strategy.